 The exemptions do not affect the Code requirements for gluten free labelling.
 The current requirements for 'gluten free' claims include the condition that the food must not contain detectable gluten, or oats or oat products; or cereals containing gluten that have been malted, or products of such cereals.

-Producers of glucose syrups will not be able label their products as ‘gluten free’ if any detectable gluten is present in the product.
+The labelling exemption for glucose syrups relates only to the mandatory requirement to declare wheat as a food allergen.
+Producers of glucose syrups will not be able label their products as 'gluten free' if any detectable gluten is present in the product.

 The Food Standards Code also includes exemptions from allergen labelling for the following: